Ethically Made Principles

 "The remuneration received for a standard workweek by a worker in a particular place sufficient to afford a decent standard of living for the worker and her or his family.
 Elements of a decent standard of living include food, water, housing, education, health care, transportation, clothing, and other essential needs including provision for unexpected events."

 I am not sure I can express how amazing the Anker Methodology is or how beneficial it will be to the world in a few sentences.
-So instead, I made an article that highlights just that.
+So instead, we made an article that highlights just that.
 But for those looking for a brief explanation, the Anker Methodology, is the only data driven approach that actually calculates (with a formula) the true cost of a "decent standard of living".
 The goal of the Methodology is simple: We need to pay the people who make our products a living wage and we need to do it now!

 At Soluna Collective, we are in the middle of this living wage data collection process for our artisans and will share the findings when done.